henriksod/Fabrik2DArduino/README.md

 The library is based on an iterative inverse kinematics algorithm called [FABRIK](http://www.andreasaristidou.com/FABRIK.html).

+* This solver is faster than conventional methods.

 * It lets you specify (x, y) coordinates and it will compute the joint angles required for the end of the manipulator (end effector) to reach the desired position with up to 3 degrees of freedom (DOF).

 * With the addition of a rotating base, you can move in (x, y, z) coordinates with up to 4 degrees of freedom (DOF).